enthought/edge-examples/Externally-Hosted/README.md

 [`authlib`](./src/app.py#L31) library.
 These three pieces of information will come from the Edge registration process in step 3.

-The requirements for authentication in this example Flask application are handled in [`api/auth.py`](./api/auth.py).
+The requirements for login in this example Flask application are handled in [`api/auth.py`](./api/auth.py).
 These include:
 - An [`authenticated` decorator](./src/api/auth.py#L25)
 - A [`/login` endpoint with OAuth redirect to Edge](./src/api/auth.py#L41)
 - A [`/authorize` endpoint](./src/api/auth.#L57) which will be the `redirect_uri` for handling Edge OAuth

-Finally, keep in mind the Edge provides your application with the identity of the Edge user requesting access to your app, in the form of a user ID, typically an email address.
-Edge guarantees that the user ID is genuine; in other words, the user is who they say they are.
-This is _authentication_.
+Finally, keep in mind the Edge login flow grants your application basic identity information regarding a user, for example a user ID, typically an email address.

-Depending on your app's security model, you would likely also need to handle _authorization_.
-Most apps won't want to simply allow any authenticated user to access information, because not every authenticated user may belong to the business unit or team working with the app.
-Typically you will perform additional _authorization_ checks before allowing an authenticated user access.
+Depending on your app's security model, you would likely also need to provide a more detailed authorization process.
+Most apps won't want to simply allow any user to access information, because not every Edge user may belong to the business unit or team working with the app.
+Typically you will perform additional checks before allowing an authenticated user access.

 As an example, you might have a list of authorized user IDs in a database, or even in a config file that the app can load on startup.
 There is a